cwiz/udacity-flying-car-cpp-estimation/WRITEUP.md

 ## 6. Adding Your Controller

 In this step we need to add controller from previous project and then tune parameters to successfully complete 11_GPSUpdate scenario.

+Controller from previous project was unable to perform quadrant route.
+The parts that needed modification were:

+### YawControl

+Limiting yaw to -Pi~Pi.
+Otherwise done was flying off route in Z direction on second turnabout.

+### LateralPositionControl

+Limiting velocity to maxSpeedXY and acceleration in maxSpeedXY.
+Otherwise controller was beahving strangely on turnabouts.

+### AltitudeControl

+Constraining Z velocity.

+Controller parameters used in previous project weren't able to keep drone on perfect path, and 30% paramaneter relaxation only did job partially (drone performed quadrant path, but deviated stochastically).